 Writing is one of humanity’s most important advances of all time.
-Not for nothing, it allows us to transmit our knowledge and various data through time and space, reproduce our thoughts and transmit them accurately to others.
-But the ability to read and write doesn’t come out of nowhere.
+Not for nothing, it allows us to transmit our knowledge and various data through time and space, reproduce our thoughts, and transmit them accurately to others.
+But the ability to read and write doesn’t come out of anywhere.

 It’s something we learn over the years.
 In terms of writing, in addition to the ability to symbolize, it requires the ability to perform a series of precise movements, i.e. graphomotricity.